I’VE ONLY BEEN HERE HALF MY LIFE

 Saturday 27 – Sunday 28 November, 11am – 4pm

 I’ve Only Been Here Half My Life, a video exhibition by Jessie Growden, connects the artist’s personal experiences of growing up as a woman in Hawick to the town’s industrial heritage within the international textiles trade.

 Exploring Hawick’s former Peter Scott Knitwear mill, this newly commissioned work encompasses documentary, memoir, artefacts rescued from the factory floor, and a new book featuring images of the mill following its closure.

-Developed and completed as part of an artist residency with Alchemy Film & Arts, I’ve only been here half my life consists of several video works, two of which capture and document the Peter Scott mill as it was during the summer and winter of 2018.
+I’ve Only Been Here Half My Life consists of several video works, two of which capture and document the Peter Scott mill as it was during the summer and winter of 2018.
 Two other videos interweave present and remembered views of Hawick, including excerpts from the artist’s own teenage diary, with artefacts rescued from the mill – neck labels on the one hand, postcards sent to the factory from Sweden and Norway during the 1960s on the other.

-This commission is part The Teviot, the Flag and the Rich, Rich Soil – a programme which explores the pasts, presents and futures of Hawick, researching and investigating the town and wider region’s cultural identities in relation to land, water, industry, territory, place and environment.
+This commission is part The Teviot, the Flag and the Rich, Rich Soil – our programme of residencies, commissions and community engagement which explores the pasts, presents and futures of Hawick, researching and investigating the town and wider region’s cultural identities in relation to land, water, industry, territory, place and environment.

 Jessie Growden started making films in 2014, and is a founding member of the Moving Image Makers Collective.
 Her videos explore place, landscape and personal experiences through a playful approach to recording images.
 Her work focuses on the detail, the sentimental and the throwaway, and the history and lives of objects and places.